sandeepkumar96674/Spotify_Data_Exploration/README.md

 <hr>

-## Business Problems with their Solution:
+## Business Problems with their Solution Queries:

 <br>